CMPCS - Condensed Matter Physics and Complex Systems

 Nanophysics and Quantum Systems

-Experimental Characterization and Modelling of Electric, Elastic and Optical Properties of Linear and Non Linear Complex Systems
+Elastic and Electrical Properties of Linear and Non Linear Complex Systems

 Quantum Phases and Dynamics of Bosonic Lattice systems